 Accra in Ghana inhabits approximately 2 mln. people.
 The project is set up to improve horticulture techniques in Ghana in order to enhance vegetable growth productivity by a minimum of 15%.
 Several parties, including Seed2Feed Foundation joined forces with Delphy to advise on possible improvements, including concept development, capacity building and access to retail.

-In Uganda, projected cultivation of vegetables is in it’s early stages.
+In Uganda, protected cultivation of vegetables is in it’s early stages.
 Together with local entrepeneurs and a student team assisted by Holland Greentech, Seed2Feed facilitated first steps in greenhouse cultivation in Kisoro area, Uganda.